shsdk/shcf/readme.md

    autoload_functions "func1 func2 func3 etc"
 ```

-The above way to call 'autoload_function' means that functions is directly accessible from 'lib' and NOT inside directories within 'lib'.
-To reference a function stored in a directory within 'lib' prefix it with the directory relative to 'lib'.
+The above way to call 'autoload_function' means that functions is directly accessible from 'lib' and NOT in subdirectories.

+Autoloading is very flexible and you can re-arrange libraries as you see fit.
 For example to use sqlQuery function which is stored in 'lib/db/sql/mysql' and 'ishost_up' located in 'lib/box_mgt' you will call 'autoload_function' like

 ```sh
    autoload_functions "lib/db/sql/mysql/sqlQuery box_mgt/ishost_up"
 ```
 In short, auto-loading stays relatively the same.
 Just prefix a function with the directory where it is stored and no directory name prefix if it is in same level as autoload_functions.bash.inc.

+## 3. Drupal concept of custom and contrib modules

+As you may have noticed by now, Auto-loading is very flexible.
+But my high-level experience of drupal clarified how auto-loading should be done right.
+Libraries that is specific to your script MUST be created inside `lib/custom` while those that are reusable and comes from external sources (e.g. https://github.com/shcf/shcf-lib) should be in `lib/contrib`